buffstop/PepCoopMembership/docs/design/index.rst

 The data model is the basis of the application.
 It describes all data entities, their properties and relations.
-Abstraction and reusability are two of the main requirements the design aims to fufill.
+Abstraction and reusability are two of the major requirements the design aims to fufill.

 The package diagram of the data model: